-We build bespoke software for businesses dealing with complex problems.
+We build bespoke/custom software for businesses dealing with complex problems.
 These problems cannot be dealt with using ‘off-the-shelf’ software since the scope is too broad.
 Businesses in these circumstances require software that is tailor-made to fulfil their needs.

 We can build, deploy and maintain a bespoke software solution that will deliver great results for your business from day one.
 At Yozu we put people before processes so, to realise your bespoke application, we use a set of management practices called Agile.
 This puts you at the core of our software development process, allowing us to respond to your requirements quickly, no matter how dynamic they are.

 The software is built with your operational flow in mind, your company’s working practices may differ in comparison to the businesses you’re in competition with.
 Depending upon the nature of the industry you’re in, many competitors of yours might use off-the-shelf services, however, switching from one application to another can become cumbersome and less efficient.
 This is one of the key factors that cause many business leaders to turn to a bespoke software solution.